NathanLabbe/BuyingListOCR/INSTALL.md

 # Installation
-For the moment it is necessary to download and compile everything from android studio.

-In the future, the application can be downloaded directly in the form apk from a website or the play store
+You have two options to install the application:

+ - First, you download the APK file of the application, transfer it to your phone and install it after allowing unknown sources in your android settings

+ - The second, you use android studio to launch the application on your phone.